 Labyrinth designs are found on pottery, tablets and tiles dating as far back as 4000 years with patterns based on spirals from Nature.
 In Native American culture it is called the Medicine Wheel and Man in the Maze.
 The Celts described it as the Never Ending Circle.
 It is also called the Kabala in mystical Judaism.
 One feature they all share is that they are all paths which wind in a circuitous way to the center.

 The Innisfree labyrinth was drawn by Meg Hansen CVLF (Certified Veriditas Labyrinth Facilitator).
 It is a classical design seven path circuit built on hard sand.
 It was dug and planted with the help of many friends over a week end to celebrate the summer Solstice of 2009 - next to the woods and the pond.
 It was originally bordered by Blue Fescue grass.
 In 2015, the plants were taken out and replaced with a border of oyster shells from the Salish Sea.
 It is a spectacular walk, chanting or in complete silence, particularly in the moonlight.

-The Labyrinth at Innisfree is public on weekends 9 am - 4 pm, June to September, and by appointment.
+The Labyrinth at Innisfree is public on weekends 9 am - 4 pm, late June to September, and by appointment.
 The Labyrinth is also used during workshops and celebratory gatherings during the year - notably on full moon nights from May to October.
 Enjoy the Labyrinth and support the community work of Gardens without Borders to maintain the Botanic Garden.